Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 .. figure:: /images/texture-uv-coords.jpg

-   A texture setup to map using its UV coordinates
+   A texture setup to map using its UV coordinates.

 In the Texture channel panel,